kata-containers/kata-containers/how-to/how-to-use-sysctls-with-kata.md

 ...
 ```

-The above yaml can then be passed to `kubeadm init` as:
+The above YAML can then be passed to `kubeadm init` as:
 ```
 $ sudo -E kubeadm init --config=kubeadm.yaml
 ```

-Both safe and unsafe sysctls can be enabled in the same way in the Pod yaml:
+Both safe and unsafe sysctls can be enabled in the same way in the Pod YAML:

 ```
 apiVersion: v1